utah-cs3550-fa25/assignments/hw3.md

 CS 3550 Assignment 3 (Models and Views)
 =======================================

-**Status**: Phase 1 Final, Phase 2 Draft \
+**Status**: Final \
 **Due**: Phase 1 due **19 Sep**.
 Phase 2--5 due **26 Sep**.

 In this assignment, you write the back-end for the web pages you developed in [Assignments 1](hw1.md) [and 2](hw2.md).
-That back-end will automatically generate all web pages from a database, which we'll initialize with dummy data.
+That back-end will generate web pages using a database, which we'll initialize with dummy data.
 Specifically, you will:

 - Create Django models for the recipe website data
 - Query those models for the data that goes on each web page